lleroi/training-material/topics/transcriptomics/tutorials/full-de-novo/tutorial.md

 ## RNASeq samples quality check

+Once we've performed transcript quantification for each biological replicates, it's good to examine the data to ensure that biological replicates are well correlated, and also to investigate relationships among samples.

+If there are any obvious discrepancies among sample and replicate relationships such as due to accidental mis-labeling of sample replicates, or strong outliers or batch effects, we want to identify them before proceeding to subsequent data analyses (such as differential expression).

 > ### {% icon hands_on %} Hands-on: Task description
 > 1. **RNASeq samples quality check** {% icon tool %} with the following parameters:
 >    - *"Expression matrix"*: `Build expression matrix: estimated RNA-Seq fragment isoform counts (raw counts)`